demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 * `updated time` of Jira issues

 If `created time`, or `updated time` is selected when fetching incidents for the first time, then the `Time range for initial data fetch` argument is used in the fetch query.

-When you enable incidents fetching, Cortex XSOAR fetches the first batch of Jira issues from the 10 minutes prior to when the integration was added.
-After the first batch of fetched issues, Cortex XSOAR fetches new Jira issues as soon as they are generated in Jira.
 By default, 50 issues are fetched for each call.
-To fetch older Jira issues, use the query to fetch issues option.
-If `Fetch comments` is enabled, The fetched incident will include the comments in the Jira issue.
+If `Fetch comments` is enabled, The fetched incidents will include the comments in the Jira issue, and preview them in the form of a table in the incident info tab.
-If `Fetch attachments` is enabled, The fetched incident will include the attachments in the Jira issue.
+If `Fetch attachments` is enabled, The fetched incidents will include the attachments in the Jira issue.

 ## Commands